Occoneechee State Park

-Occoneechee State Park is a state park near Clarksville, Virginia, located along Buggs Island Lake.
-Occoneechee State Park is 2,698 acres in size.
-It is named for the Occaneechi Indians, who lived in the area.
-"Bacon's Rebellion abruptly ended their prominence in 1676.
+Occoneechee State Park is a 2,698 acre state park in Mecklenburg County near Clarksville, Virginia, located along Buggs Island Lake.
+Its name reflects the Occaneechi Indians, who lived on (and traded from) an island in the Roanoke River near its confluence with the Dan River, which was flooded by the creation of the Kerr Lake reservoir in 1952.

+History

+Bacon's Rebellion abruptly ended their prominence in 1676.
 This armed rebellion is considered to be the first to occur in the New World.
 It began when Nathaniel Bacon’s plantation was raided by Susquehannock Indians, who had been displaced from their home to the north.
-Bacon asked Virginia Gov. Berkley to raise a militia and retaliate.
-Berkley denied the request so Bacon raised a militia, in violation of the governor’s wishes."
+Bacon asked Virginia Governor William Berkeley to raise a militia and retaliate.
+Berkley denied the request so Bacon raised a militia, in violation of the governor’s wishes.